 At TAFE NSW, we recognise your previous study and work experience.
 You can apply for recognition of prior learning or a credit transfer with any of our courses.
 If you're successful you'll get your qualification faster.

 Courses are made up of a combination of both core and specialty units.
-In the Certificate III in Automotive Manufacturing Technical Operations - Bus, Truck and Trailer qualification, you’ll need to successfully complete 28 Units of competency, including 11 core and 17 speciality units.
+In the Certificate III in Automotive Manufacturing Technical Operations - Bus, Truck and Trailer qualification, you’ll need to successfully complete 28 units of competency, including 11 core and 17 speciality units.

 Core units are central to the job outcomes of a particular industry or occupation.
 These are the units industry has agreed are essential to be capable and qualified at a particular study level.